DanyAAD90/DevOps_junior_Wordpress/Project.md

 `reboot`\
 `sudo virt-manager`

-in qemu i created new VM with existing proxmox iso with distro "Debian 10"
+in qemu i created new VM with existing proxmox iso with distro name "Debian 10"